YotpoLtd/metorikku/README.md

 * Run the following command:
      `spark-submit --class com.yotpo.metorikku.Metorikku metorikku.jar -c config.yaml`

-#### *JDBC writer
+#### Using JDBC
-When using the JDBC writer, provide the path of the driver jar in both jars and driver-class-path params.
-For example for Mysql:
+When using JDBC writer or input you must provide a path to the driver JAR.
+For example to run with spark-submit with a mysql driver:
-    `spark-submit --driver-class-path mysql-connector-java-5.0.8-bin.jar --jars mysql-connector-java-5.0.8-bin.jar --class com.yotpo.metorikku.Metorikku metorikku.jar -c config.yaml`
+`spark-submit --driver-class-path mysql-connector-java-5.1.45.jar --jars mysql-connector-java-5.1.45.jar --class com.yotpo.metorikku.Metorikku metorikku.jar -c config.yaml`
+If you want to run this with the standalone JAR:
+`java -Dspark.master=local[*] -cp metorikku-standalone.jar:mysql-connector-java-5.1.45.jar -c config.yaml`

 #### JDBC query
 JDBC query output allows running a query for each record in the dataframe.